Table of Contents

 On the positive side, an accessible website empowers you to welcome the 61 million American adults who have disabilities, which represents an $8 trillion global market.1

-Additional Tax-Break Tips
+Additional Tips for Tax Benefits

 In addition to the ADA tax credit, other tax breaks can slash costs.
 See the examples below.